California Parents Sentenced To Life In Prison After Years Of Torturing 12 Children

 Both siblings sat in the courtroom accompanied by a support and comfort dog named Raider, from the Corona Police Department.

-The sentencing came just over a year after the couples' then-17-year-old daughter escaped out of a window of the family's Perris, Calif., home and called 911.
+The sentencing came just over a year after the couple's then-17-year-old daughter escaped through a window of the family's Perris, Calif., home and called 911.
 It was the culmination of a two-year plan.

-The girl directed police to the house where officials found the children — aged 2 to 29 at the time — living in appalling squalor.
+The girl directed police to the house where officials found the children — ages 2 to 29 at the time — living in appalling squalor.
 Some were "shackled to their beds with chains and padlocks in dark and foul-smelling surroundings," according to the Riverside Sheriff's Department.

 They were so malnourished and emaciated that police mistook them for much younger children.
 In fact, they believed the 17-year-old was only 10.
-Police were also "shocked" to discover seven adults among the group, ranging in age from 18 to 29 — the eldest weighed 82 pounds when found.
+Police were also shocked to discover seven adults among the group, ranging in age from 18 to 29 — the eldest weighed 82 pounds when found.
 Officials also concluded several of the victims suffered cognitive impairment and neuropathy as result of the extreme and prolonged physical abuse.

 Further investigations revealed the siblings were restrained by ropes and later chains as a form of punishment.
 They were often beaten, strangled or tied up for "weeks or even months at a time."
 They were only allowed to shower once a year, and their parents often taunted them by keeping food and toys just out of reach.

-The youngest child, who was two when the Turpins were arrested, was apparently spared the abuse, the Riverside County District Attorney determined.
+The youngest child, who was 2 when the Turpins were arrested, was apparently spared the abuse, the Riverside County district attorney determined.

 Both parents offered tearful apologies to their children in court, saying they acted out of love.

-"I'm sorry for everything I've done to hurt my children," Louise Turpin said weeping.
+"I'm sorry for everything I've done to hurt my children," Louise Turpin said, weeping.
 "I love my children so much.
 I'm blessed to be the mother of each one of them.
-I only want the best for them their happiness is very important to me.
+I only want the best for them; their happiness is very important to me.
 They are very smart, amazing individuals.
 I hope they get all the education they need."

 Their father, David, spoke briefly before breaking down.
 "I am so proud of each and every one of my children.
 I miss all of my children and I will be praying for them.
 I long for the opportunity to have contact with them again," he said.

-His lawyer finished reading the statement saying, "My homeschooling and discipline had good intentions. ...
+His lawyer finished reading the statement saying, "My home schooling and discipline had good intentions. ...
 I'm sorry if I've done anything to cause them harm."

 Judge Bernard Schwartz had harsh words for the Turpins and the irreparable years of maltreatment they inflicted on their offspring.